SovereignCloudStack/docs/contributor-docs/operations/tests/rfc2119-keyword-test-guide.md

 ## 4. Compliance and Test Passing Criteria

-* Emphasize that for a test to pass, it must meet all the "MUST" requirements without errors.
-The presence of warnings or informational items from "SHOULD" and "MAY" categories does not directly impact the pass/fail status but is important for overall quality and compatibility with future standards.
+A test is considered to pass if and only if it doesn't produce any messages on the ERROR nor the CRITICAL channel.
+The presence of warnings or informational items from "SHOULD" and "MAY" categories do not directly impact the pass/fail status but is important for overall quality and compatibility with future standards.

 ## 5. Conclusion and Continuous Improvement

-* Summarize the importance of adhering to these guidelines for maintaining compliance and adaptability within the SCS framework.
+Summarize the importance of adhering to these guidelines for maintaining compliance and adaptability within the SCS framework.
 Highlight the need for ongoing updates and revisions to the document to align with evolving standards and best practices in cloud infrastructure and services.

+In summary, in the context of the SCS framework it's